Holomorphic representation of quantum computations: Introduction

 The resulting holomorphic functions are elements of the $m$-mode Segal--Bargmann space~\cite{segal1963mathematical,bargmann1961hilbert}.
 Defining the creation and annihilation operators $\hat a^\dag_k$ and $\hat a_k$ for each mode $k$ as:

-for all $(n_1,\dots,n_m)\in\mathbb N^m$, these ladder operators have the representations $\times z_k$ (multiplication by the $k^{th}$ variable) and $\partial_{z_k}$ (partial derivative with respect to the $k^{th}$ variable) on Segal--Bargmann space, respectively~\cite{vourdas2006analytic}.
-Operators that are functions of creation and annihilation operators are then represented as the same functions of the multiplication and partial derivative operators: for instance, Gaussian Hamiltonians, which are quadratic functions of creation and annihilation operators~\cite{ferraro2005gaussian} correspond to polynomials of degree smaller than $2$ in these differential operators over Segal--Bargmann space.
+for all $(n_1,\dots,n_m)\in\mathbb N^m$, these ladder operators have the representations $z_k\times$ (multiplication by the $k^{th}$ variable) and $\partial_{z_k}$ (partial derivative with respect to the $k^{th}$ variable) on Segal--Bargmann space, respectively~\cite{vourdas2006analytic}.
+Operators that are functions of creation and annihilation operators are then represented as the same functions of the multiplication and partial derivative operators: for instance, Gaussian Hamiltonians, which are quadratic functions of creation and annihilation operators~\cite{ferraro2005gaussian} correspond to polynomials of degree less or equal to $2$ in these differential operators over Segal--Bargmann space.

-Let us use the example of Boson Sampling~\cite{Aaronson2013} to illustrate the usefulness of analytic representations beyond the geometric intuition they provide.
-The hardness of classically simulating Boson Sampling circuits stems from their output probability distributions being related to permanents of unitary matrices, which are notoriously hard to compute~\cite{valiant1979complexity}, and the stellar representation makes this relation apparent: the input state of Boson Sampling is the state $\ket{1\dots1\,0\dots0}$, corresponding to $n$ single photons in the first $n$ input modes of an $m$-mode interferometer; up to normalisation, its stellar representation is given by $z_1\cdots z_n$; the interferometer, described by some $m\times m$ unitary matrix $U=(u_{jk})_{1\le j,k\le m}$, acts linearly on the vector of variables $(z_1,\dots,z_m)$, yielding the output state representation $\prod_{j=1}^n(\sum_{k=1}^mu_{jk}z_k)$; finally, the probability of an outcome $(s_1,\dots,s_m)\in\{0,1\}^m$ is related to the coefficient of $z_1^{s_1}\cdots z_m^{s_m}$ in the previous expression, which directly yields the permanent of a submatrix of $U$.
+Let us consider the example of Boson Sampling~\cite{Aaronson2013} to illustrate the usefulness of analytic representations beyond the geometric intuition they provide.
+The hardness of classically simulating Boson Sampling computations stems from their output probability distributions being related to permanents of unitary matrices, which are notoriously hard to compute~\cite{valiant1979complexity}, and the stellar representation makes this relation apparent: the input state of Boson Sampling is the state $\ket{1\dots1\,0\dots0}$, corresponding to $n$ single photons in the first $n$ input modes of an $m$-mode interferometer; up to normalization, its stellar representation is given by $z_1\cdots z_n$; the interferometer, described by some $m\times m$ unitary matrix $U=(u_{jk})_{1\le j,k\le m}$, acts linearly on the vector of variables $(z_1,\dots,z_m)$, yielding the output state representation $\prod_{k=1}^n(\sum_{j=1}^mu_{jk}z_j)$; finally, the probability of an outcome $(s_1,\dots,s_m)\in\{0,1\}^m$ is related to the coefficient of $z_1^{s_1}\cdots z_m^{s_m}$ in the previous expression, which directly yields the permanent of a submatrix of $U$.
 Note that the polynomial representation introduced by Aaronson and Arkhipov in~\cite{Aaronson2013} exactly corresponds to the stellar function of the states, i.e., their phase-space wave function, or expansion in canonical coherent state basis.